Itera/ada-django-kurs/README.md

 <img src="media/replit-view.png" alt="Illustration of the repl.it editor." />

 Our project is now imported, and it is almost time to get started!

-Press the `Run` button on the top of your repl.it page. repl.it will now install all the packages that are required to run your application.
+Press the `Run` button on the top of your repl.it page.
+Repl.it will now install all the packages that are required to run your application.
 Once a window with the title "My recipe list" opens, the application has started successfully :tada:

 The application preview on the right is quite small, so we recommend you to open the application in a new tab.
 To do this, click on the squared button with an arrow inside it.
 Your application will now open in a new tab in your browser.